wimmer-k/Nilsson/README.md

 ## Getting started

-The program runs with both Python 2.7 and Python 3.
-It has been developed using Python versions 3.5.2 and 2.7.12.
-Python 3 is recommended.
+The program runs with both Python2.7 and Python3.
+It has been developed using Python versions 3.8.2, 3.5.2 and 2.7.12.
+Python3 is recommended.
+The graphical user interface requires Python3, it uses the Tkinter bindings to the Tk GUI toolkit.
+Tkinter is automatically installed with Python.

 ### Prerequisites